gpetepg/python_tips/README.rst

 I suggest downloading `Anaconda <https://www.anaconda.com/>`_.
 Anaconda is a free and open source distribution of the Python and R programming languages that aims to simplify package management and deployment.
 Jupyter Notebook is included in Anaconda.

+I've included an inline `python tutor <http://www.pythontutor.com/>`_.
+Just uncomment it and run the cell to use.

 Please feel free to contribute, critique and comment.

 Python Tips Topics: